aiven/aiven-docs/docs/products/mysql/concepts/high-availability.md

 ---
-title: High availability of Aiven for PostgreSQL®
+title: High availability of Aiven for MySQL®
 sidebar_label: High availability
 ---

-Aiven for PostgreSQL® is available on a variety of plans, offering different levels of service availability.
+Aiven for MySQL® is available on a variety of plans, offering different levels of service availability.
 The selected plan defines the features available.

 | Plan         | Service availability features                                              | Backup history |
 | ------------ | -------------------------------------------------------------------------- | -------------- |